mvolkmann/blog/src/next-js.md

 Adding the name suffix "Page" is often useful when TypeScript is being used because there will likely be a custom type named "Page.

+In React, unlike in Svelte, the JSX returned by a component can be split into related pieces by writing functions that return snippets of JSX.
+Often this makes the code easier to read and understand.

 ## Non-page Components

 Components used by page components can be defined in two places.